DHCSSza/escalator-sadilar/content/champions/empower/2021/index.md

 ### WHO

-All sessions are open to women who are currently involved in humanities or social sciences research or teaching at any of the public universities or research councils in South Africa.
-Social sciences and humanities undergraduates are welcome too!
+All sessions were open to women involved in humanities or social sciences research or teaching at any of the public universities or research councils in South Africa.
+Social sciences and humanities undergraduates were welcome too!

 __No previous experience with digital scholarship or computational research required__.
 We welcome anyone interested to learn more!